wp-slimstat/wp-slimstat/readme.txt

 = Browser Compatibility =
 WP SlimStat uses the HTML5 Canvas element and SVG graphics to display its charts and the world map.
 Unfortunately Internet Explorer 8 and older versions don't support them, so you're encouraged to upgrade your browser.

+= Premium Add-ons =
+Please visit [our website](http://slimstat.getused.to.it/addons/) for an updated list of extensions.

 = Free Add-ons =
 * [WP SlimStat Shortcodes](http://wordpress.org/extend/plugins/wp-slimstat-shortcodes/) allows you to share your reports with your readers